 The current mainline barrier tolls for passenger cars are \$1.07 for SunPass® and a \$1.50 cash toll, resulting in an average toll rate of 12.8 and 18.0 cents-per-mile respectively, again, higher than the Mainline's per-mile rate.
 Lower SunPass® and cash tolls are charged at the eight intermediate interchanges to "close-up" the toll system so that all users of the Polk Parkway pay a toll.
-In FY 2012, a new SunPass®-only interchange opened at Pace Road.
-This interchange provides access from the Polk Parkway to a relatively new Florida Polytechnic University campus in the City of Lakeland.
 By vehicle classification, the Polk Parkway tolls are similar to the other coin sections of the Turnpike System.
-Table 21 shows the current tolls implemented at the three barriers and eight interchanges of the Polk Parkway
+Table 19 shows the current tolls implemented at the three barriers and eight interchanges of the Polk Parkway.

-Table 21 Polk Parkway Tolls by Vehicle Class
+Table 19Polk Parkway Tolls by Vehicle Class